barjin/wbr/docs/wbr-interpret/waw_definition.md

 ### Regular Expressions

-The format supports usage of RegExes, both in the conditions (URL values and Cookie values, selectors use their own wildcard engines) and the action parameters.
-The syntax is inspired by MongoDB and looks as follows:
+The format supports usage of RegExes, both in the conditions and the action parameters.
+The syntax is inspired by the MongoDB regex syntax and looks as follows:

 ```json
 ...